 Supporting the Federal Sector

-Identifying and bidding on federal opportunities outside our regulated service area is a key business development focus.
-This initiative competitively aligns AEP with its peers.
-In collaboration with AEP’s competitive affiliates, our strategy is to identify federal acquisitions supporting AEP Energy’s overall business goals and objectives while maximizing their core strengths.
-An example of this collaboration strategy was the award of a $362 million contract with the Defense Logistics Agency (DLA) Energy in February 2018 to provide over 6.5 terrawatts (TW) of electricity to various U.S. government and military installations operating in the PJM Interconnection over a five year period beginning in 2019.
+In 2018, AEP Energy was awarded a $362 million contract with the Defense Logistics Agency (DLA) to provide over 6.5 terawatts of electricity to various U.S. government and military installations operating in the PJM Interconnection (regional transmission operator) over a five year period beginning in 2019.

-We are also partnering with military facilities to offer solutions to privatize their on-base utility systems (electricity, natural gas, water, and wastewater).
-These opportunities allow AEP to operate and maintain the facilities electricity systems.
-Privatization of such utility systems is important because it results in safe, reliable and efficient utility services for military installations and relieves installation commanders of activities performed more efficiently and effectively by AEP.
-Two examples of existing UP contracts are with Goodfellow Air Force Base, San Angelo, TX and Red River Army Depot, Texarkana, TX.
+We are also partnering with military facilities to offer solutions to privatize on-base utility systems (electricity, natural gas, water and wastewater).
+These opportunities allow AEP to operate and maintain the facilities’ electricity systems and allow the military to stay focused on its mission.
+Two examples of where we are working with the military to manage their utilities include Goodfellow Air Force Base in San Angelo, Texas and Red River Army Depot in Texarkana, Texas.